hichambendaoud/Marketing-Analytics-Business/README.md

 ### 1. **Increase Conversion Rates**
 - **Goal:** Identify factors impacting the conversion rate and provide recommendations to improve it.
-- **Insight:** Analyze the user journey to highlight key stages where visitors drop off.
+- **Insight:** Analyse the user journey to highlight key stages where visitors drop off.
 Provide actionable recommendations to optimize the conversion funnel.

 ### 2. **Enhance Customer Engagement**
 - **Goal:** Determine which types of content drive the highest engagement.
-- **Insight:** Analyze interaction levels with various types of marketing content and provide suggestions for improving content strategy.
+- **Insight:** Analyse interaction levels with various types of marketing content and provide suggestions for improving content strategy.

 ### 3. **Improve Customer Feedback Scores**
 - **Goal:** Understand recurring themes in customer reviews and provide actionable insights.